ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ## Office McLennan Settings

-The office McLennan need the following:
+The office McLennan (which has a nice "SANS2D" sticker on the top) needs the following:

 1. No Null terminator or gender changer (if using a straight-through male-female cable from a PC)
   * Note: If the mclennan has two ports (for daisy chaining), the out port MUST have an RS232 terminator in it.
 This looks similar to a null modem and bridges two serial pins.
 If this is not present, the motor controller will not communicate.